itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 Now, we can create a new file called `SignUpModel.tsx` in the `components` directory.

-We would need to create the UI model for the SignUp button in the `App.tsx` file.

 Now, let's also create the login modal in a new file called `LoginModal.tsx` in the `components` directory.

+We would need to create the UI models for the SignUp Form and Login Form in the `App.tsx` file.

+## Setting up the Navbar

+For the navbar we are going to use a react-component **Navbar**.

+You can find more details about navbar react-component [here](https://react-bootstrap.netlify.app/docs/components/navbar/).

+We are going to create a another file in the `components` directory called `NavBar.tsx`.
+We are using a uppercase "B" here